Alcachofraz/Image-Inator/README.md

 ## Setup

 First of all, for better performing inferences, a high-memory (>= 10 GB) NVIDIA GPU is advised.
-Ensure you have installed the most recent drivers and CUDA toolkit.
+Make sure you have installed the most recent drivers and CUDA toolkit.
 Then, this version of the bot requires > 3.8 Python.
 Now let's install some dependencies!

 ```
 pip install py-cord